Mindgamesnl/OpenAudioMc/OpenAudioMc/Plugin/notepad.md

 - Fixed issues with media starting positions when using certain media types (`startAtMillis`)
 - Further continued internal gradle build migration
 - Fixed issues with the media caching layer, improving stability and performance

-# Important heads up
-- The next version of OpenAudioMc will drop support for java 8, and require at least java 11 to run.
-Please prepare for this change, as it will come in the next major release.